Cxmrykk/briar-protocol/README.md

 </div>

 ## Briar Protocol
-Experimental WIP minecraft protocol project\
-Supports: `1.8.9`
+**Currently supporting minecraft `1.8.9`**

 #### Features:

 - Connect to a minecraft server as a client (offline mode only)
 - Supports zlib packet compression
-- Login sequence and Keep Alive packet exchange
+- Login sequence and Keep-Alive packet exchange

 #### Goals:

 For the current version:
-- Support all server/client bound packets
 - Microsoft Account Authentication
+- Packet Encryption
 - Server implementation

+#### Deriving Projects:

+If the project matures enough, I might consider working on:
+- Packet sniffer using the client/server implementation
+- Higher level client library

 #### Long Term: